 At this time, most long-term reconstruction projects are still in preparation.
 As a result, the exact amount of CDBG-DR funds necessary to meet the entire universe of non-federal match requirements is still being assessed.

-PRDOH will collaborate with COR3 on long-term natural hazards resilience strategies and how infrastructure investments align with other planned Puerto Rican or local capital improvements.
+PRDOH will collaborate with COR3 en to develop long-term natural hazards resilience strategies and identify how infrastructure investments align with other planned Puerto Rican or local capital improvements.